Downside Risk Reduction Using Regime-Switching Signals: A Statistical Jump Model Approach: Methodology

+Here, the optimization variables are the $K$ model parameters $\Theta:= \lB{\bmtheta_k \in\R^D :k= 0, \ldots, K-1}$, and the unobserved state sequence $\bmS:=\{s_0,\ldots, s_{T-1} \}$.
+Each model parameter $\bmtheta_k$ serves as a centroid for the \mbox{$k$-th} state, and each state variable $s_t$ takes one of the $K$ discrete values in $\{0, 1, \ldots, K-1\}$, representing the assigned state for day $t$ and linking features $\bmx_t$ with the corresponding model parameter $\bmtheta_{s_t}$, whose dissimilarity is quantified by a loss function $l(\cdot, \cdot)$, here chosen as the scaled squared $\ell_2$-distance, defined by $l(\bmx, \bmtheta) := \frac12\lV[2]{\bmx- \bmtheta}^2$.
+After estimating the JM, we derive the transition probability matrix from the optimal hidden state sequence and calculate metrics such as return and volatility for each state.
+We distinguish between bull and bear market states based on the cumulative excess return for each state over the training period.
+The state with the higher cumulative return is identified as the bull regime ($s_t=0$), while the state typically exhibiting negative cumulative return is considered bearish ($s_t=1$).

-The objective function \eqref{eq:jumpObj} represents a tradeoff between fitting the data with multiple model parameters and incorporating our prior beliefs about the persistence of the state sequence.
-At its core, the hyperparameter $\lambda$ acts as a regulator for the fixed-cost regularization term, which is incurred whenever there is a transition between states.
-With a jump penalty of zero, the model simplifies to a $k$-means clustering algorithm, disregarding temporal information.
-As $\lambda$ increases, state transitions become less frequent, until eventually all data points are classified into a single cluster.
-Previously, the optimal selection of the hyperparameter $\lambda$ has relied on statistical criteria such as information criteria \citep{cortese23criterion} or in-sample accuracy \citep{nystrup20originalJump}.
-This article, however, introduces a novel approach utilizing a cross-validation technique specifically tailored to the downstream financial applications, as elaborated in the Step four of the next subsection.
+The objective function \eqref{eq:jumpObj} balances fitting the data with multiple model parameters and incorporating our prior beliefs about the persistence of the state sequence, where $\lambda\ge0$ is a critical hyperparameter known as the \emph{jump penalty}.
+This penalty moderates the fixed-cost regularization term, incurred whenever there is a jump between two consecutive state variables.
+With a zero jump penalty, the model reduces to a $k$-means clustering algorithm, ignoring temporal information.
+As $\lambda$ increases, state transitions become less frequent, eventually grouping all data points into a single cluster if $\lambda$ is high enough.
+The optimal selection of the jump penalty is discussed in \ref{subsec:hyper tuning}.